 Call your bank or building society to set up a standing order: You will need our bank details

 Account Number 00000000

 You can make payment online.
 The Council’s bank details are:

 Sort code: 57-20-40

-Please make your cheques payable to, ‘Royal Borough of Kensington and Chelsea’ and include your address and payment reference details on the back.
+You can pay by cheque made payable to ‘Royal Borough of Kensington and Chelsea.
+Please include your address and payment reference details on the back.

 Director of Finance

 PO Box 5523